-The Solar Trade Association (STA) is the best source of information on available SEG tariffs:
+Solar Energy UK (previously the Solar Trade Association, STA) is the best source of information on available SEG tariffs:

 Currently for most users the best rates are being paid by Octopus (5.5p per unit/kWh), E.On (5.5p) and Bulb (5.38p) but you should always check the latest rates on those web pages.